 Sibo Symptoms | Sibo Diet

-8 Signs That You Could Have SIBO + How to Heal It Naturally
+8 Signs You Have SIBO & How to Heal it Naturally

 This amazing article was written by my good friend, Aviva Romm who is incredibly talented and specializes in SIBO with her patients.

-Aviva Romm, MD is The Women’s Doctor.
-A Yale-trained, Board Certified Family Physician, midwife, herbalist, and award-winning author, she is the internationally respected authority on botanical and integrative/functional medicine for women and children.
+Aviva Romm, MD is a Yale-trained, Board Certified Family Physician, midwife, herbalist, and award-winning author, she is the internationally respected authority on botanical and integrative/functional medicine for women and children.
 Aviva combines her backgrounds to guide women in transforming their health and their lives, and do the same for their kids.
-She is a leader in the revolution to shift the current medical system into one that respects the healing capacities of the body and nature.
-Aviva is on fire about creating a better world for all of us.
-Dr. Romm practices Functional Medicine at The UltraWellness Center with Dr. Mark Hyman in Lenox, MA.
-Visit her website www.avivaromm.com for a FREE GIFT and regular updates on transforming your health and your life with no strings attached.
+She is a leader in the revolution to shift the medical system into one that respects healing capacities of the body and nature.
+She practices Functional Medicine at The UltraWellness Center with Dr. Mark Hyman in Lenox, MA.
+Visit her website www.avivaromm.com for a FREE GIFT and updates on transforming your health.

 One of the symptoms my patients find most troubling is belly bloating.
 Especially my women patients.
 After all, who wants to look pregnant when she’s not!
 Sometimes my patients bring pictures to their first appointment of their bellies looking 5 months pregnant after eating a meal just to prove how bloated they get!
 They tell me they sometimes have to leave open a pants’ button or two…